Erma Franklin: Career

 During her childhood, Erma and her sisters Aretha and Carolyn sang at New Bethel Baptist Church.
 When Aretha became a recording artist, Erma provided backing vocals and toured with her.
 Erma sang backup for her sister Aretha on Aretha's signature tune "Respect".

 In 1967, Erma Franklin sang the original version of "Piece of My Heart", which was a top 10 soul hit in the U.S. and rose to number 62 on the U.S. Billboard Hot 100 chart.
 The track was co-written and produced by Bert Berns.
 In the UK, Franklin's version was used in a Levi's jeans commercial ("Cinderella" AKA "Night and Day"), leading to a resurgence of interest in the song.
 The single was re-released in the UK in 1992 and peaked on the UK Singles Chart at number 9.

 Franklin told an interviewer that when she first heard Janis Joplin's version on the radio, she did not recognize it because of the vocal arrangement.

 In the mid-1970s, Franklin left the music industry, apart from occasional engagements with her sister.
 She was one of the special guests on Aretha's 1986 Showtime cable television special — filmed at Detroit's Music Hall — and also performed on June 28, 1990, at Nelson Mandela's rally at Tiger Stadium.

 Personal life and death

 Franklin married Thomas Garrett and gave birth to their two children: Thomas Jr. and Sabrina.
 For 25 years, Franklin worked for the Boysville Holy Cross Community Center, a Detroit organization that helps homeless and disadvantaged minority children.
 Franklin died of cancer in Detroit, on September 7, 2002, aged 64.
 She is interred at Detroit's historic Woodlawn Cemetery.

+Legacy and accolades

+In September 2026, it was announced that Franklin would be posthumously inducted into the National Rhythm and Blues Hall of Fame along with her father, Reverend C. L. Franklin and six other Detroit-based legends the following October.
+Franklin's younger sister Aretha is a two-time inductee.